7 types of Artificial Intelligence

 AI-based on capabilities

-Simply put, AI is a form of machine intelligence designed to mimic human decision-making and problem-solving capabilities.
-All AI types use machine learning, deep learning, and neural networks to complete specific tasks.
-The degree to which they utilise these technologies inform their capabilities and thus can be placed into 3 levels.
+Simply put, AI represents a form of machine intelligence designed to amplify human decision-making and problem-solving capabilities through collaborative innovation.
+All AI types utilise machine learning, deep learning, and neural networks to complete specific tasks.
+The degree to which they harness these technologies informs their capabilities and strategic potential across three transformative levels.

 Narrow AI

-Artificial Narrow Intelligence (ANI), also known as Weak AI, is task-specific and designed to perform only one basic function.
-This fit-for-purpose technology performs better than humans in narrowly defined, structured tasks with limited parameters and contexts, such as internet searches (Google’s RankBrain) and voice recognition.
-We are currently living in the age of Narrow AI.
+Artificial Narrow Intelligence (ANI), also known as Weak AI, is task-specific and designed to perform one foundational function with exceptional precision.
+This purposeful technology performs better than humans in narrowly defined, structured tasks with limited parameters and contexts, such as internet searches (Google’s RankBrain) and voice recognition systems.
+We are currently experiencing the remarkable age of Narrow AI, where focused excellence drives meaningful progress.

-Examples of Narrow AI are the image recognition systems of self-driving cars, smartphone assistant speech and facial recognition, and Netflix’s recommendation lists based on user activity and preferences.
+Examples of Narrow AI include the image recognition systems of autonomous vehicles, smartphone assistant speech and facial recognition technologies, and Netflix’s recommendation algorithms that understand user activity and preferences.
+Large language models like ChatGPT and Claude demonstrate increasingly sophisticated reasoning capabilities, while AI coding assistants have already increased software engineer productivity by tenfold or more.

 General AI